 These travel scams may seem a little frightening but they are relatively rare.
-They'll be even rarer if you're aware of them because most of them succeed if they catch you by surprise.
+They'll be even rarer if you're aware of them because most of them succeed because they catch you by surprise.

 Travel is a wonderful adventure and I've rarely faced anything other than kindness.
 I can count the number of times I've been scammed on the fingers of one hand.

-My main rule: if a situation gets a bit uncomfortable, just walk away.
-This will work in 99% of situations in which people approach you.
+My main rule: if a situation gets even a little bit uncomfortable, just leave.
+This will work 99% of the time.

 You might also like...